nsmirosh/Interactive-Android-Concepts/README.md

 # Android Concepts Examples

 This is my collection of code samples and demonstrations focusing on Android development, specifically Jetpack Compose and Kotlin coroutines.

-This repository is designed to illustrate both correct and incorrect usage of various Android development concepts.
+The aim of this repository is to visually illustrate the usage of complex Android concepts.
+All of the video illustrations have corresponding code representation.

+Feel free to play around with these examples to get a better understanding of each of the concepts.

 ## Contents

 1. [Coroutines Examples](#coroutines-examples)
     - Coroutine cooperation.
 Building a cooperative coroutine.
 [Link](#coroutine-cooperation)
     - The difference between `async {}` and `viewModelScope.launch{}`.
 How it influences coroutine execution and cancellation.
 [Link](#async-vs-launch)